Who in the name of God would bring a half-eaten eight-ounce jar of Hellmann’s mayonnaise to a public meeting? (Tom Wolfe)

-The quintessential club cricket tea image of a steaming tea pot (note, not an urn), home-made scones, jam tarts, sandwiches generously filled with an assortment of egg, tomato, cheese, chutney and ham – all washed down with a proper cup of tea is embedded in cricket folklore.
-But as with much of modern life, for some clubs, the tea interval has become transformed from a delightful half-hour break of rest and merriment into a cricketing dystopia involving a 20-minute binge of comfort food purchased from the local supermarket at best.
+The image of a steaming tea pot (no, not a wretched urn), home-made scones, jam tarts, sandwiches generously filled with an assortment of egg, tomato, cheese, chutney and ham – all washed down with a proper cup of tea is embedded in cricket folklore.
+But for some clubs the tea interval has transformed from a delightful half-hour break of merriment into a cricketing dystopia involving a twenty-minute binge of comfort food purchased from the savings shelves of discounting supermarkets.

-Is this desecration of a hallowed tradition really about saving money (an excuse I hear time and again from club officials)?
-Actually, no. There are some clubs who know how to do it right, and by that I am not only talking about the food.
-For me, the ceremony and organisation are equally important.
+Is this desecration of a hallowed tradition really about saving money (an excuse I regularly hear from club officials)?
+Actually, no. There are clubs who know how to do it right, and by that I am not only talking about the food – it’s the ceremony and organisation that whet my appetite.

-As a bare minimum, every tea should allocate a table for umpires and scorers.
-I don’t particularly mind the queue for the smorgasboard but it’s a tad awkward sitting next to the village blacksmith half an hour after I sent him packing with a close LBW (especially if I am also savouring the delights of a Poundland custard cream).
-The cost of plastic tablecloths, bread from the local bakery (or even the Tesco in-house version), teapots and home-made cakes is surely worth the expenditure.
-Can we also dispense with the paper or plastic plates and cups typically found and used in fast food outlets and replace them with appropriate cutlery and crockery?
-Do we really have to put up with chemically induced supermarket pizzas or sausage rolls?
-Why are salads and fresh fruit regularly banished from cricket pavilions?
-And what is the obsession with cheap crisps and Hula Hoops?
-As it stands, cricket teas are winning the arms race carbs war by a distance.
+As a bare minimum, every tea should include a table for umpires and scorers.
+I don’t particularly mind the queue for the smorgasboard but it’s a tad awkward sitting next to the village blacksmith half an hour after I have sent him packing with a close LBW, especially when the front of his cricket sweater has become a receptacle for a jammy dodger.
+Touches of some class like tablecloths, bread from the local bakery (or even the supermarket in-house version), teapots and home-made cakes is surely worth the expenditure.
+We should dispense with the paper or plastic plates and cups typically found and used in fast food outlets and replace them with appropriate cutlery and crockery.
+We can surely replace chemically induced supermarket pizzas with salads and fresh fruit.
+And an obsession with the crisp family (especially Hula Hoops) is hardly a positive contribution to healthier eating.